ReadingIsFun2017/BitPoker/README.md

 - Card[0]=

 #### Alice sends the deck to Bob
-As the deck is encrypted, and assumed shuffled, Bob has no way to known the contents of the deck.
-Bob the encrypts the deck again and shuffles, and sends the result back to Alice.
+As the deck is encrypted, and assumed shuffled, Bob has no way to know the contents of the deck.
+Bob then encrypts the deck again and shuffles, and sends the result back to Alice.

 *Example message in xml*
 ```